Have a vintage car? Compare classic car insurance and get coverage for your pride and joy.

 - Whether you’re male or female.
-Road accident statistics show that women are involved in fewer accidents than men, therefore women cost less to cover.
+Road accident statistics show that women are involved in fewer accidents than men, so often women cost less to cover.

 - Where your vehicle is kept.
 A car left parked on the street is much more likely to suffer loss or damage than one that is kept locked in a secure garage.

 - Where you live.
-Certain parts of the country are more prone to crime and serious storms, affecting the cost of your premium.
+Certain areas of the US are more prone to crime and serious storms, affecting the cost of your premium.

 - Your driving record.
 If you have a long history of traffic offenses, involvement in accidents and insurance claims, you can expect to pay more.